mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-service/docs/README.md

 The unique identifier of the private endpoint service.

-#### InterfaceEndpoints

-List of interface endpoint ids associated to the service

 #### EndpointServiceName

 Name of the AWS PrivateLink endpoint service.
 Atlas returns null while it is creating the endpoint service.

+#### ErrorMessage

+Error message pertaining to the AWS PrivateLink connection.
+Returns null if there are no errors.

+#### Status

+Status of the Atlas PrivateEndpoint service connection

+#### InterfaceEndpoints

+List of interface endpoint ids associated to the service